Frequently Asked Questions

-How are AORecon faculty reimbursed for their effort and work?
+How are AORecon Faculty reimbursed for their effort and work?

 AORecon builds on the traditional AO philosophy of voluntary contribution from surgeons.
-Consequently, existing AO reimbursement systems are applied in the same manner as the other clinical divisions, eg AOTrauma.
+Consequently, existing AO reimbursement systems are applied in the same manner as the clinical divisions, eg AOTrauma.

 How can surgeons who have not gone through the AO path live the AO spirit?

-How can I become an AORecon faculty?
+How can I become an AORecon Faculty?

 We are permanently looking for high-profile experts from all over the world to engage in AORecon educational activies.
 Therefore we have defined PREREQUISITES AND CRITERIA and formalized the SELECTION PROCESS.
 If you feel to be an eligible candidate to carry on with our mission or would like to nominate a colleague, please fill the APPLICATION FORM and send us an EMAIL.